 And of course you’re right, how could it?
 The only life that belongs to any of us is our own and he was no different.
 His life was his own, along with his mind, his thoughts, his feelings and his memories, such as they were in the short time our species permitted him to exist.
 Thus, although it is almost certain that his life was taken, we all know that it did not belong to anyone but him and so logically was not anyone’s to take with any moral legitimacy.

-The taking of his life, that life that was his and his alone, was not a crime against me or you, it was a crime against him.
-It was the most vicious and cowardly type of offence; one perpetrated upon a helpless and vulnerable individual, a crime without necessity or cause, made possible by brute force alone.
+The taking of his life, that one life that was his and his alone, was not a crime against me or you, it was a crime against him.
+It was the most vicious and cowardly type of offence; one perpetrated upon a helpless and vulnerable infant; a crime without necessity or cause, made possible by brute force alone.

 Who can forgive?